Life on earth has crossed number of tipping points due to planetary emergencies.

 Mr Shikhar Jain

 Women, who are the pillars of society, are committed to advancing the ideas of sustainability.
 Across sectors, women’s expertise has transformed lives and livelihoods, and increased resilience and overall well-being of the environment.
 Women leaders play a powerful and indispensable role in driving progress in achieving a sustainable tomorrow.
 Their voices are vital in the fight against global challenges and in driving bold actions on behalf of the people and planet.
+The session will focus on accomplished women champions who are fighting for a healthy planet and trying to change the world for the better.
+It will highlight their journey on being the torchbearers of sustainability in the most inspiring way.
+(Venue: Sovereign 2)

 Ms Madhulika Sharma